sveltejs/eslint-plugin-svelte/docs/user-guide.md

 This plugin provides configs:

 - `eslintPluginSvelte.configs.base` ...
 Configuration to enable correct Svelte parsing.
 - `eslintPluginSvelte.configs.recommended` ...
-Base configuration recommended with rules for Svelte 5.
-- `eslintPluginSvelte.configs.recommended_svelte5_without_legacy` ...
-Base configuration with recommended rules for Svelte 5, excluding legacy compatibility (e.g. `$:` label).
-- `eslintPluginSvelte.configs.recommended_svelte3_4` ...
-Base configuration with recommended rules for Svelte 3 and 4.
+Above, plus rules to prevent errors or unintended behavior.
 - `eslintPluginSvelte.configs.prettier` ...
 Turns off rules that may conflict with [Prettier](https://prettier.io/) (You still need to configure prettier to work with svelte yourself, for example by using [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte).).
 - `eslintPluginSvelte.configs.all` ...
 All rules.
 This configuration is not recommended for production use because it changes with every minor and major version of `eslint-plugin-svelte`.
 Use it at your own risk.